joakimk/toniq/README.md

 ## How it works

 * When a job is enqueued
-  - It's persisted before anything is run
+  - `Exqueue.enqueue` will only persist the job
     - It will fail right away without persisting if there is no worker started for that job type
-    - A job type is defined by the worker name, ex. `SyncToTranslationServiceWorker`
+    - A job type is defined by the worker name, ex. `SendEmailWorker`
+  - Jobs are always read from redis before they are run so that multiple erlang vms can enqueue jobs
   - It only runs as many jobs in parallel as you have started worker processes for them
-    - Ex: If you want max 5 outgoing requests to an API at one time, then you can start just 5 workers for that type of job
+    - Example: If you want max 5 outgoing requests to an API at one time, then you can start just 5 workers for that type of job
 * When a job succeeds
   - It's removed from persistance so that it won't be run again
 * When a job fails the first 5 times it is retried, waiting 30 seconds between each time